 The consumption of news on a 24-hour basis means there is always competition with other outlets.
 I have regularly worked night shifts from 11pm-7am in order to keep the production of stories going and keep the numbers on the website ticking over, something which would have been unthinkable 25 years ago.

 Entry level roles or internships are often poorly paid and difficult to get on.
 Despite them being advertised as for recent graduates they often end up in rejection due to a lack of experience, which goes back to the chicken and egg argument of how you are supposed to gain necessary experience without being given the opportunity to do so in an entry level job.

-Tell us a bit about your career path to this point… What experience does your kind of career require?
+Tell us a bit about your career in sports media to this point.
+What experience does a role in sports media require?

 I was an English teacher in Spain for three years until I realised I had had enough of students running rings around me.
 Media had always been a passion on the side and so I started a personal blog and soon realised writing was something I wanted to do on a permanent basis.
 I took the big decision of moving back to England and enrolled in an NCTJ Multimedia Sports Journalism course at News Associates.
 While learning the ropes there I picked up experience at the likes of the Mirror, Sky Sports News and Sportsbeat.